 His righteousness [beneficence] endures forever.”

-God will never forget righteous acts that benefit others.
+God will never forget a righteous act that benefits others.
 It reaps an eternal reward.

 Now may He who supplies seed to the sower,